LMacPhail/zabbix-history-influxdb/DEVELOPMENT.md

 LoadModule=history_influxdb.so
 ```

-Restart Zabbix server daemon, usually:
+Restart Zabbix server daemon:

 ```
 # systemctl restart zabbix-server
 ```

-Open Zabbix log, usually `/var/log/zabbix_server.log`.
-You now should see all the debug messages from the module, including potential errors.
+Running `tail -f /var/log/zabbix_server.log` should list all the debug messages from the module, including potential errors.

 # Compiling

-You will need the packages
+Finally if you change any module source, you need to compile it with `make` command.

+For compiler to work you will need, apart from Zabbix sources, these packages

 ```
 # apt install gcc libcurl4-openssl-dev libpcre3-dev libevent-dev